OCA/l10n-italy/l10n_it_account_vat_period_end_settlement/README.rst

       the first day of the year e.g. 01/01/2018)

-   In order to load the correct amount from tax, the tax has to be associated to the account involved in the statement:
+   In order to load the correct amount from tax, the tax has to be associated to the account involved in the Settlement:

    1. open a tax in Accounting > Configuration > Accounting > Taxes,
-   2. in the tab 'Advanced Options' select the correct account (for instance the account debit VAT) for the field 'Account used for VAT statement'.
+   2. in the tab 'Advanced Options' select the correct account (for instance the account debit VAT) for the field 'Account used for VAT Settlement'.

-   If you need to calculate interest, you can add default information in your company data (percentage and account), in the 'VAT statement' tab.
+   If you need to calculate interest, you can add default information in your company data (percentage and account), in the 'VAT Settlement' tab.

 Bug Tracker